 Our clan traces its ancestry back to the medieval Clan Ewen of Otter.
 As descendants of the eleventh-century prince Anrothan O’Neill, Clan Ewing is kin with MacLachlans, Lamonts, MacQueens and MacSweens.
-However, unlike these kindred clans, the Ewings opposed the Jacobites.
+However, unlike these kindred clans, the Ewings did not support the Jacobite risings.

 Recent re-examination of an early clan genealogy (MS1467) has identified the original Ewen from whom we take our name as Ewen mac Duncan, a thirteenth century Argyll baron who was probably the grandson of Farquhar mac Dunsleve (another of Farquhar’s grandsons, Lauman mac Malcolm, was ancestor of Clan Lamont).
 Ewen’s descendants owned lands on Cowal between Otter Ferry and Kilfinan, but the barony of Otter passed to the Campbells in the fifteenth century, and many of the clan moved to the area of Loch Lomond and the Lennox ‘under a chieftain of their own’.

 In 1566, William Ewin was summoned to attend the court of Mary Queen of Scots, and a coat of arms was recorded in the same year for the Ewing name.
 Unusually, the arms of William Ewing are ‘ensigned’ with the Red Ensign of Scotland.
 Some accounts claim that William Ewing carried a standard for the queen at the Battle of Langside in 1568, and it seems certain that this would have been the Red Ensign of Scotland.
 At this period, Scotland was deeply divided and there might have been a real need for a flag which was clearly distinctive of the queen’s supporters.
 According to a separate tradition we took the field at Langside under a new clan banner, which would reflect the recent grant of arms to the chief.